Loading JSON files

 JSON Index For arrays, the index number is listed, otherwise it is blank.

-JSON Type One of:object, array, or identified type such as numeral, string, date, boolean, parameter set and vodi.
+JSON Type One of:object, array, or identified type such as numeral, string, date, boolean, set and vodi.
 The null value translates to void.

 JSON Value Corresponding values.
 Fields are blank for object and array declarations as values follow in the rows below